mvogelgesang/flownarios/README.md

 `npm run flownarioQueryV1`

+### Making Customer Changes

+`sf org open -o flownarioSubscriber`

-Go into the org and make customer changes as specified in flownarioData.js.
-You SHOULD NOT be editing the flownarioData.js file.
+Go into the org and make customer changes as specified in `flownarioData.js`.
+You SHOULD NOT be editing the `flownarioData.js` file.

-For flows that will be overridden or templates used, copy the existing filename and append with "_template" or "_override"
+When overriding flows or using templates, Save As a new flow and append "_template" or "_overrideable" to the flow name.

-`sf org open`

-Once all subscriber org changes are complete, query the org to gather information about the flows.
+Once all subscriber org changes are complete, query the org to gather information about the flows in their current stat.
 This step allows you to avoid the manual data entry would otherwise be required.

 `npm run flownarioQueryCustomer`

+This updates `flownarioData.js` and updates contents of the `customerChangesState` key.

 Commit changes to repository